oisinmulvihill/elk-beat-macosx/README.rst

 ``./config/filebeat.yml``.
 Alternatively copy the filebeat binary into project checkout directory.
 Then you can call ``make setup`` and then ``make run``.

-I'm using make, docker-compose organise and run the project locally.
+I'm using make, docker-compose to organise and run the project locally.
 I currently work of Mac OSX for development and use Homebrew to install what I need.
 Your mileage may vary.